 - If you are going transfer a balance either to consolidate or take advantage of a 0% promotional offer list it on the application.
 Banks like to know that you are not keeping an existing balance plus growing a balance on their card, they also love winning business from the competition.

 - Do everything you can to get high limit credit cards.
 There are some cards where Visa requires that the issuer offer at least an $8,000 line.
 These cards are marketed as Visa Infinite.
 If you don’t have any higher line cards you may want to request a credit line increase before applying for these high line cards.
 This demonstrates that you can handle a higher credit line card.

 - List all of your income on your card application.
-The income should be your gross before tax income.
-Also include any additional income streams you may have weather it is a pension, an annuity, rental income, or alimony.
+The income should be your gross before-tax income.
+Also include any additional income streams you may have whether it is a pension, an annuity, rental income, or alimony.
 The banks need to make sure you can pay back the card, having enough income is an important part of paying back the credit card.

 - Follow us on Seek, we know which banks prefer customers with low balances, high balances, few cards, many cards, etc.